iuscommunity/sphinx_iuscommunity/pages/Testimonials.rst

 ============

-We at the IUS Community Project take great pride in our packging, and aim to offer the best user experience.
+We at the IUS Community Project take great pride in our packaging, and aim to offer the best user experience.

 See what some of our users have to say about us.